Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 At the top of the report are a few lines to identify the search uniquely: search title, date, user name, etc. The database version is identified with either a release number or an ISO datestamp.

-A search can easily be repeated, so as to investigate the effect of changes in search parameters.
+Below the search header is a button to repeat the search using the same peak lists.
+This is useful for investigating the effect of changes in search parameters.
 The choices for repeating a search are set by radio buttons for All queries, Non-significant (below identity threshold), and Unassigned.

 Search Parameters

 The search parameters can be displayed or hidden by clicking on the sub-heading.
-Descriptions of individual search parameters can be found here.
+Descriptions of individual search parameters can be found in search parameter reference.

 Score Distribution